Not sure if of any use to anyone but just bought one of these to try and works fine with LWRF. Easily learnt to any remote (including phone app)

 The other one says out of stock.
 It is however 2 channel and has a remote.
 The contacts are just a make to give 240V out whereas this one is contact free changeover.

 Hi.
 I got mine today.
 I connected a 12v supply and was able to see the LED lighting when I push either of the buttons but now I’m stuck.
 Can someone help me to find how to connect the output and to pair the device please?
-Many thanks.Running RFXCom with Domoticz on model b raspberry pi.
+Many thanks.Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 I had to do some trial and error but I pressed the button 3 times to get it into one button on and one button for off and then pressed and hold it to enter learn mode. pressed the button on the phone and it double flashed I think. repeat for the other phone button.

 I’m still stuck trying to wire this up.
 Could someone post a wiring diagram please?
-Much appreciated.Running RFXCom with Domoticz on model b raspberry pi.
+Much appreciated.Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 so these 12v relays use the LWRF protocol? so i cn use my wifi link to control?! (without an rfxcom?)